Dr. Kevin E. Cahill

-Kevin specializes in the economics of aging, labor, and health economics, and statistical methods.
+Kevin specializes in the economics of aging, labor economics, and statistical methods.

 Kevin is a project director in ECONorthwest's Boise office and a research economist at the Center on Aging & Work at Boston College.
 Kevin has published on various topics related to applied microeconomics and is known nationally for his research on labor market transitions using the Health and Retirement Study, a large nationally-representative dataset of older Americans.
 His current projects examine patterns of labor force withdrawal, including bridge job employment, phased retirement, and re-entry, retirement income, occupational changes later in life, and the role of employer-provided pensions in the retirement decisions of older workers.
 Kevin actively presents his work at academic conferences and workshops across the country and internationally.
 In addition to his research, Kevin consults in a variety of industries including health care, pharmaceuticals, and banking and testifies in court as an expert witness.